pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 The beauty of it is that the whole layout is defined by the container.
 Sure, in some cases you’ll need to apply some properties to the nested elements, but it’s possible to achieve basic layouts using just the container’s properties.
 It’s especially useful for making your layouts responsive with Media Queries.

-Also, because `grid-gap` and later just `gap` properties were the part of the initial Grid Layout implementations, you don’t have to worry about browser compatibility so much, compared to `gap` in Flexbox.
+Also, because `grid-gap` and later just `gap` properties were part of the initial Grid Layout implementations, you don’t have to worry about browser compatibility so much, compared to `gap` in Flexbox.

 That was _way too simple_ the sixth way of making a two-column layout.
 Don’t worry, we have some pretty weird things coming up.